MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/ContextTagKeys.md

 1. **"ai.location.ip"** : string

     The IP address of the client device.
-IPv4 and IPv6 is supported.
+IPv4 and IPv6 are supported.
 Information in the location context fields is always about the end user.
 When telemetry is sent from a service, the location context is about the user that initiated the operation in the service.

-    Max length: 45
+    Max length: 46

     Default value: "ai.location.ip"